 Takeaway

 Having all said, you should have a comprehensive understanding of the scope of marketing in the digital age.
 Since marketing strategies rely on industry practices, it always remains a dynamic strategy that requires revisions with time to stay relevant.
-You can read more about future-proof marketing trends with our blog on metaverse marketing strategies.
+You can read more about future-proof marketing trends in our blog on metaverse marketing strategies.